denoland/fresh/docs/getting-started/running-locally.md

 ---

 The next step after scaffolding out a new project, is to actually start it.
 To do this you can just `deno task start`.
+Environment variables will be automatically read from `.env`.

 ```
 $ deno task start